dasch-swiss/dsp-ui-lib/README.md

 # DSP-UI library

-This is the demo and developing environment for DSP-UI-LIB library (@dasch-swiss/dsp-ui) composed of 4 modules.
+This is the demo and developing environment for DSP-UI-LIB (@dasch-swiss/dsp-ui) composed of 4 modules.

 The modules help to create a graphical user interface, a web application to use [DSP-API](https://www.knora.org) in a quick and simple way.
 The modules are written in Typescript to use them with [Angular](https://angular.io) (version 9).
 We decided to style components and directives with [Angular Material design](https://material.angular.io).